-- Asking a group member to tell you how to do a problem Instead ask "what is this question asking for?", "can you tell me the meaning of this word?", "What does this question relate to that we've already done?" - Copying work from a group member or answer key it might be tempting if you miss a class or get behind, but this is not helpful for learning the material - instead you might ask "What problems did you feel like you got the most out of?", "What was the most challenging, and why?", "Can you summarize the work our group did?" - Copying from the answer key BEFORE trying the problem yourself while some students worry about practicing a problem incorrectly, letting yourself try a problem gives you a "place" to put your learning in your brain.
+Asking a friend or Math Desk Helper to tell you how to do a problem - Instead ask "what is this question asking for?", "can you tell me the meaning of this word?", "What does this question relate to that we've already done?"

+- Copying work from another student or answer key it might be tempting if you get behind, but this is not helpful for learning the material. - Copying from the answer key BEFORE trying the problem yourself while some students worry about practicing a problem incorrectly, letting yourself try a problem gives you a "place" to put your learning in your brain.
 If you make a mistake, your brain now has a place for this learning to go.
-If you reflect on the mistakes you make, your learning will be even greater! - Simply writing correct answers as your homework corrections While you brain might have a place to put your learning, reflecting, writing what you got wrong, and detailing the correct steps for the problem, will increase your learning!
+If you reflect on the mistakes you make, your learning will be even greater! - Simply writing correct answers as your homework corrections While your brain might have a place to put your learning, reflecting, writing what you got wrong, and detailing the correct steps for the problem, will increase your learning!
 You learn faster when you reflect on the corrections you make.